 Although there are many nonprofits in the area where veterans seeking to serve their community can volunteer, MacHabitat’s Veterans Build is the only coordinated effort in the area to engage veterans in service.

-• Join our Veterans Build Committee
+How you can help!• Join our Veterans Build Committee

 • Donate money towards the Veterans Build house